© Cassidy Walker

 About me

-My books have been translated into Spanish, French, German, Polish, Chinese, Korean, and Esperanto.
+My books have been translated into Spanish, French, German, Polish, Chinese, Japanese, Korean, and Esperanto.

 Sometimes I write under a pen name to be sneaky.

-I’ve won a Cook Prize, Sibert Honor, Orbis Pictus Honor, and a bunch of other honors and awards, but I still can’t whistle with a blade of grass or turn a cartwheel.
+I’ve won a Cook Prize, Sibert Honor, Orbis Pictus Honor, and a bunch of other honors and awards, but I still can’t turn a cartwheel or whistle with a blade of grass.

 I write for kids, and actually, I used to be a kid myself.